rails/rails/guides/source/threading_and_code_execution.md

 Active Job also wraps its job executions with the Reloader, loading the latest code to execute each job as it comes off the queue.

+Action Cable wraps every incoming message with either the Reloader (when it's checking for changes, see below) or the Executor.

-Action Cable uses the Executor instead: because a Cable connection is linked to a specific instance of a class, it's not possible to reload for every arriving websocket message.
-Only the message handler is wrapped, though; a long-running Cable connection does not prevent a reload that's triggered by a new incoming request or job.
-Instead, Action Cable uses the Reloader's `before_class_unload` callback to disconnect all its connections.
+Since every Cable connection is linked to a specific instance of a class, it's not possible to reload the code for already initiated connections.
+Action Cable uses the Reloader's `before_class_unload` callback to disconnect all its connections.
 When the client automatically reconnects, it will be speaking to the new version of the code.

 The above are the entry points to the framework, so they are responsible for ensuring their respective threads are protected, and deciding whether a reload